Examination of voluntary motor skills of the fingers. G

 3. Draw vertical sticks with a pencil in a lined notebook.

-4. String beads on a string.
+4. String beads onto a thread.

 Grade: